On November 8, 2016, Oregon voters passed Ballot Measure 99, authorizing funds from the state lottery

 The $22 million was calculated to include funding for all students.

-29. What specifically does the grant funding pay for?
+29. What specifically does the funding pay for?

-The funding was calculated to cover student tuition, teacher stipends, transportation to/from camps, and grant program management.
+The funding was calculated to cover student tuition, teacher stipends, transportation to/from camps, and funding program management.

 30. Is the money a reimbursement or a grant?
 Would school districts or education service districts (ESDs) receive the money in a lump sum?

 The process for distributing these funds is yet to be determined.